Badges and Registration

 Information on each main event's format can be found here:

 How many rounds is this event?

-The number of Swiss rounds for Pokémon TCG and VGC will be determined by attendance, with play split over up to two days.
+The number of Swiss rounds for TCG and VGC will be determined by attendance, with play split over up to two days.
 Top 8 play will continue into Sunday.
-Information on the number of expected rounds can be found in our Play!
-Pokémon Tournament Rules Handbook, page 24.
+Information on number of expected rounds can be found in our Tournament Rules and Resources, page 24.

-Pokémon GO and Pokkén Tournament DX competitors will play double-elimination rounds over one or two days based on the number of players in attendance, with Grand Finals to finish by Saturday.
+Pokémon GO and Pokkén Tournament DX will play double-elimination rounds over up to two days based on players in attendance, with Grand Finals to finish by Saturday.

 How will the cut to day two be handled for the Swiss tournaments?

 All TCG and VGC players with 19 or more match points, or the Top 32 ranked players (whichever number is greater), will advance to day two of Swiss rounds.
 After the day two rounds are completed, the Top 8 players will advance to a single-elimination bracket to determine the winner of each event.